ketanbhatt/ketanbhatt.github.io/_posts/2016-04-26-design-patterns-strategy.md

 ---
-title:	"Preventing Rubber Ducks from Flying: Strategy Pattern"
+title:	"Preventing Rubber Ducks from Flying: The Strategy Pattern"
 date:	2016-04-26
 excerpt: What do you do when the OO concepts you have abided by since your school days land you in trouble?
 You relearn them.
 ---